rpog/nexmo-developer/_documentation/client-sdk/setup/add-sdk-to-your-app/ios.md

    end
    ```

-   * Make sure the pod file has the public CocoaPod specs repository source.
+   > *Note:* Make sure the pod file has the public CocoaPod specs repository source.

-4. Install the Pod by opening terminal and running the following command:
+3. Install the Pod by opening terminal and running the following command:

 ```ruby
    $ cd 'Project Dir'